smittytone/PreviewMarkdown/README.md

 You can alter some of the key elements of the preview by using the **Preferences** panel:

 - The base body font and text size.
-- The code font.
+- The monspaced code font.
-- The monspaced font and colour of code.
-- The colour of headlines.
-- The colour of link text.
+- The colour of headlines, code, blockquotes and link text.
 - Whether YAML front matter should be displayed too.
 - Whether preview should be display white-on-black even in Dark Mode.

-Changing these settings will affect previews immediately, but may not affect thumbnail until you open a folder that has not been previously opened in the current login session.
+Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session.

 For more information on the background to this app, please see this [blog post](https://smittytone.wordpress.com/2019/11/07/create_previews_macos_catalina/).